apache/jackrabbit-oak/oak-run/README.md

     * recovery    : Run a _lastRev recovery on a MongoMK repository
     * checkpoints : Manage checkpoints
     * dumpdatastorerefs : Dump all the blob references used to a file
+    * resetclusterid  : Resets the cluster id used for SharedDataStore
     * help        : Print a list of available runmodes